GabRodPul/VRQuest/docs/docs.md

 * R3.2.
 They can view and manage all records.
 * R3.3.
 They can view and manage all settings.

 ### R4.
+Registered players can play the game.
+* R4.1.
+They login from the Unity game.
+* R4.2.
+They play the game, moving the spaceship around and shooting and avoiding asteroids.
+* R4.3.
+After a certain number of asteroids are destroyed, the player jumps into another screen to keep destroying more asteroids.
+* R4.4.
+Repeat 2 and 3 until the ship is destroyed or the player quits.
+* R4.5.
+The player uploads the results to the database.

+### R5.
 Players have their own profile.
-* R4.1.
+* R5.1.
 They can play the game and upload their records.
-* R4.2.
+* R5.2.
 They can update your profile and delete your account.
-* R4.3.
+* R5.3.
 They can view all their records.
-* R4.4.
+* R5.4.
 They can access to the global ranking.

 ***
 ##	Use Cases